 Do you have to ask the parents before proposing?

 Whether or not you should ask for a parent's permission before proposing is a personal and cultural matter.
 In some cultures or families, it may be considered a sign of respect and tradition to seek the parents' blessing or permission before proposing marriage.
 However, in many modern societies, this practice is not as common and it is often considered more important to have open and honest conversations with your partner about your intentions and plans for the future.

 Ultimately, the decision should be based on your understanding of your partner's preferences and the dynamics of your relationship.
 If you believe that your partner values this tradition or if it holds significance for you both, then asking for permission or blessing may be a meaningful gesture.
 However, it's essential to approach the situation with sensitivity and respect for everyone involved.
 Remember that the most important thing is the consent and mutual agreement between you and your partner.

 2. Research Engagement Rings

-Now that you’ve decided to propose, it’s time to research engagement rings.
+Now that you’ve decided to propose, and have or haven't asked the parent's permission, it’s time to research engagement rings.
 If you’ve spoken about engagement rings before, you may already have an idea of what he/she likes.